 - High up-front cost

 What’s a hyperbike?
-Take a sportbike, then take it to the next level.
+Take a sport bike, then take it to the next level.
 Or two.
-Most hyperbikes are 1,000cc or more and are tuned to make maximum power — sometimes close to 200 horsepower, which is an enormous amount for a motorcycle.
+Most hyperbikes boast 1,000ccs or more and are tuned to make maximum power — sometimes close to 200 horsepower, which is an enormous amount for a motorcycle.
 They feature all the latest cutting-edge technology like traction control, ABS, slipper clutches, adjustable suspension, launch control, and more.
-Hyperbikes are not for beginners, they are for skilled riders seeking cutting-edge performance on the street and track.
-Essentially, they are race bikes with enough Department of Transportation-level stuff on them to be street legal.
-Moreover, they’re typically not very comfortable and not really designed for touring.
-And bring your wallet.

 - Massively powerful with all the latest tech